minqukanq/hierarchical-multi-label-text-classification/data/README.md

-## This data exists to show the format of the data, not the data for training and validation.
+## Sample data exists to show the format of the data, not the data for training.

+### You can download the [Patent Dataset](https://drive.google.com/file/d/1So3unr5p_vlYq31gE0Ly07Z2XTvD5QlM/view) used in the paper.
+Make sure they are under the /data folder.

 #### Now, I will explain how to construct the label index.